hmer101/6_4132_arm_planning/README.md

-# padm_proj1
+# 6.4132/16.413 Final Project
-Harvey and Kevin's PADM project 1 2022
+Harvey and Kevin's 'principles of autonomny and decision making' project 1 2022.

-Please find the final project documentation on Google Docs here: https://docs.google.com/document/d/1l4H05ZDN13Z1PVzFIdiocDltyawPMel44Kedhbwq78Y/edit?usp=sharing
+Please find the final project documentation in the file '6_4132_final_report'.

 ## Setup